Sivamani-18/JS-Courses/README.md

 ```

 ### lastIndexOf()
 Returns the last index at which a given element can be found in the array, or -1 if it is not present.
 The array is searched backwards, starting at `fromIndex`.
+[Back To Top](#table-of-contents)
 ```javascript
 var numbers = [2, 5, 9, 2];
 var index = numbers.lastIndexOf(2);